 They keep the strategic vision in sight at all times.
 They choose “key performance metrics” or “objectives and key results’ or “the metrics that matter” or whatever you want to call them with the strategic vision front-and-center.

-They look at those numbers, they look at the processes in place, they look at the people doing the work, and the strategic vision guides their thoughts about about all of that.
+They look at those numbers, they look at the processes in place, they look at the people doing the work, and the strategic vision guides their thoughts about all of that.
 Managers aren’t wasting their time in little ego-oriented games.
 They’re figuring out how to execute your strategy.

 And the main reason they’re doing that is because you’re doing that.
 You can run your organization this way.
 You can have a work environment like this, with your current employees.
 Come to my webinars and I’ll give you a solid roadmap of how to get there.